Please note; all entries regarding LOST ANGELES are now on this page.

 So, for 'WORK ON PAPER' I thought it would be fun to make some large drawings with graphite.
 I got hold of some rolls of really lovely Fabriano paper, rolls that are 1.5 metres high and 10 metres long, and cut myself a 2 metre length.
 I found a flattish wall in the sensory deprivation unit that I kid myself is my studio and carefully taped the paper to the wall.
 It is, of course, absolutely freezing here.

 And the thing is, I'm not actually in my studio, but in a kind of no-man's-land in the crumbling edifice that houses it.
 So the only lighting is this weird motion-detector thing that only comes on when rats or the homeless or desperate art thieves come in.
 It's to save electricity, or something.
 So every fucking three minutes I have to do a kind of staggering, half-frozen dance so the light stays on.
 If I forget, then it's dark, and I can't see what it is that I'm supposed to be drawing.
+It's at times like this that I wonder why I didn't listen to my teachers when I was younger, why I laughed at those careers-advice people.
+It was only a flask of hot tea that saved me from a horrible descent into cackling madness.

 Well, anyway, that's that.
 My cathartic typed splurge.
 My contribution to the tsunami of self-indulgent tripe on the internet.
 I'll stop now, and I do apologise.
 Just trying to put the 'work' in some sort of 'context'.